textpattern/textpattern.github.io/administration/write-panel.md

 ### Text formatting help

-Depending on the text filters you have installed (i.e. the default Textile, Markdown, etc.) you can access a quick reference guide here showing the text formatting syntax for common text formatting (note this is *not* a comprehensive list of all formatting options).
+Depending on the text filters you have installed (i.e. Textile (the default), Markdown, etc.) you can access a quick reference guide here showing the text formatting syntax for common text formatting (note this is *not* a comprehensive list of all formatting options).

 ### Recent articles